kwame2/conf/README.md

 # conf
-Sample Conference Web App for me
+Sample Conference Web App for me.
+Finally I can tell to everybody that I am an git Expert.